naaronnarcisse/Notes/notes.HTML.CSS-11.28.24.md

 1. When writing HTML we wrap everything in tags to tell the browser what is what
 2. Every tag is wrapped up in triangle brackets (**< >**) and they tell the browser that this is a tag and not the actual content itself
-3. Just like how books have a front and back cover, tags act as the cover for the content.
+3. Just like how books have a front and back cover, tags act as the cover for the content
     1. The **opening tag** (**< >**) works as the front cover and the **closing tag** (**</ >**) works as the back cover
-4. When you have an opening and closing tag, all together, that gives you something called an **element**.
+4. When you have an opening and closing tag, all together, that gives you something called an **element**

 #### Recap on tags